 Contents Coverage and Moving Insurance

-Due to federal regulations, long-distance movers must include free limited liability protection and offer full value protection for an additional fee.
+Long-distance movers must include free limited liability protection as required by law, and some offer full-value protection for an additional fee.
 Full-value protection costs vary among moving companies and can be found at the bottom of most estimates.
 You can also purchase third-party insurance for extra financial protection, with some agencies offering all-risk policies that will reimburse you for any amount of loss or damage.

 Additional Costs